-Author(s): Alison Haddock, MD, 2011
+Author(s): Alison Haddock (University of Michigan), MD 2012

-License: Unless otherwise noted, this material is made available under the terms of the Creative Commons Attribution Share Alike 3.0 License: http://creativecommons.org/licenses/by-sa/3.0/
+License: Unless otherwise noted, this material is made available under the terms of the Creative Commons Attribution Share Alike-3.0 License: http://creativecommons.org/licenses/by-sa/3.0/

 We have reviewed this material in accordance with U.S. Copyright Law and have tried to maximize your ability to use, share, and adapt it.
+These lectures have been modified in the process of making a publicly shareable version.
+The citation key on the following slide provides information about how you may share and adapt this material.